dinzimelle/solar-system/README.md

 ### ⚙️ Can I use this offline?
 Yes!
 Thanks to the custom **Service Worker (`sw.js`)**, the core assets are cached on your device the first time you visit.
 You can continue to explore the orbits even without an internet connection.

-### 🛸 Why is Pluto included?
-While officially classified as a Dwarf Planet, Pluto remains a significant part of astronomical study and the Kuiper Belt.
-In this app, we include it to provide a complete historical and scientific perspective.

 ---

 ## 🚀 Development Journey